tanishkakirtankar/smart-ai-path-finder/README.md

 ## Overview

-AI Smart Path Finder is a Python-based project that finds a path between a start position and a goal position in a grid environment containing obstacles.
+AI Smart Path Finder is a Python-based command-line application that finds a path between a start position and a goal position in a grid environment containing obstacles.

 The project implements and compares three Artificial Intelligence search algorithms:

-- Breadth-First Search (BFS)
+* Breadth-First Search (BFS)
-- Depth-First Search (DFS)
+* Depth-First Search (DFS)
-- A* Search Algorithm
+* A* Search Algorithm

 The user can select an algorithm through an interactive command-line menu and view the generated path, path length, nodes explored, and execution time.

+The project also compares all three algorithms and provides an automatic recommendation based on the obtained results.

 ---